ainainura/In_database_NN/README.md

 I have two implementations: one is using regular tables, second - using hekaton tables, which are memory optimized tables (for those I'm also using natively compiled stored procedures in order to fully benefit from in-memory tables).

 This is a really exploratory project.

+One of the datasets I've been using for experiments is MNIST dataset, a dataset of images of handwritten digits.